 Horner et al (1997) reported that lithium causes low frequency hearing loss in guinea pig.
 We are dubious that this has any applicability to humans and we have never seen a patient with lithium toxicity with any LFSNHL.
 Guinea pigs may be special.

-Kanaan et al reported a single case of lowtone SNHL with bilateral SCD.
+Kanaan et al reported a single case of low tone SNHL with bilateral SCD.
 SCD stands for superior canal dehiscence.
 We have observed this occasionally ourselves, but of course, the usual pattern is a conductive hyperacusis.

 Kenny reported a case of sudden LTSNHL after delivery.
 We find this somewhat plausible as pregnancy and delivery might be associated with spinal anesthesia, with changes in collagen, and with gigantic changes in hormonal status.
 That being said, it is very rare to encounter any substantial change in hearing after pregnancy.

 Low tone hearing loss 6 years post Herpes Zoster on the right Sweep OAE done 1 year after Herpes Zoster on the right.
 Note preserved low frequencies (but OAE does not measure below 1.5K)

-We have encountered a patient, about 50 years old, with a low-tone sensorineural hearing loss that occured in the context of a herpes zoster infection (Ramsay-Hunt).
+We have encountered a patient, about 50 years old, with a low-tone sensorineural hearing loss that occurred in the context of a herpes zoster infection (Ramsay Hunt).
 Her hearing improved, and remained stable for 5 years thereafter.
 OAE testing was intact at low frequency.
 This may be a neural type LTSNHL.
 There is very little written about hearing loss in Ramsay Hunt.